haidarn2/haidarn2.github.io/_posts/2016-1-19-Digitizing-Tapes.md

 All was good for Sony until JVC released 'S-VHS-C' a much higher quality version of VHS that featured 480i lines of resolution (vs VHS's 240i).
 Quick to respond, Sony released their 'Hi8' standard, a revised version of 'video8' that also featured 480i lines of resolution.

+---

 ![hi8 tape](http://i.imgur.com/V9RMCuh.jpg)
+*A Sony High Grade P6-120HG 8mm Hi8 tape*

+---

 ##### Onto the point..

 After going through some of my old belongings, I came across the forgotten camcorder along with 5 or 6 tapes that have not been played in over 10 years!
 (The tapes date from 1995 - 2006)

 Crossing my fingers hoping the tapes haven't deteriorated magnetically, I inserted the tape labeled 1995 and.. success!
 I guess thanks to my dad for spending the extra money to buy the genuine Sony gold quality branded tapes instead of going for a more economical option.

+---

 ![success viewfinder](http://i.imgur.com/kYzhhC4.jpg)
+*Success!
+Here's an image through the viewfinder of what appears to be my older brother opening a birthday gift*

+---

 I think its about time that I finally digitize these tapes to preserve them indefinitely.
 Digitizing 8mm tapes on these older analog only cameras is somewhat of a laborous process due to the missing firewire port available on some newer digital Hi8 camcorders.
 The only output option I have on this camcorder is a standard composite video jack and a single composite mono audio jack.